 The MERSol project is designed to provide realistic training for marine engineering students and professionals.
 Some recognized challenges that this project may face include [4], technical challenges ensuring stable and reliable connectivity for all users.
-Latency, the migration to the cloud introduced
+Latency, the migration to the cloud introduced additional latency due to the increased distance between users and the server hosting the simulation.

 Ensuring consistent server reliability, frequent server downtime or performance issues could have severe consequences for training schedules and user satisfaction.
-To address this issue, we suggest adopting a multi-server architecture with automatic failover mechanisms, which would ensure that if one server encountered issues, the system would automatically switch to another server, maintaining the simulator's availability.
+To address this issue, we suggest adopting a multiserver architecture with automatic failover mechanisms, which would ensure that if one server encountered issues, the system would automatically switch to another server, maintaining the simulator's availability.
 Geographic issues arose due to the diverse locations of users and institutions participating in the online engine room simulator training.